Solar architecture: Photovoltaic module

 Photovoltaic modules convert solar light into electricity.
 Classical silicon solar modules have up to 25% efficiency but they are rigid and cannot easily be placed on curves.
 Thin film solar modules are flexible, but they have lower efficiency and lifetime.

-Photovoltaic tiles combine the useful to the pleasant by providing tile-like photovoltaic surfaces.

 A pragmatic rule is to put the photovoltaic surface facing the sunny cardinal point, with a latitude-equal angle to the horizontal.
 For example, if the house is 33° South, the photovoltaic surface should face the north with 33° to the horizontal.
 From this rule comes a general standard of roof angle, that is the norm in solar architecture.

 Thermal storage

 The simplest solar heat water system is to place a hot water storage tank towards the Sun and paint it black.

 A thick ground of rock in a greenhouse will keep some heat through the night.
 The rock will absorb heat in the day and emit it in the night.
-Water has the best thermal capacity for a common material and remains a sure value.
+Water has the most useful thermal capacity for a common material.